Complete each of the statements a to d using 1, 2, or 3: 1. decre... | Channels for Pearson+

 Textbook Question

-Complete each of the statements a to d using 1, 2, or 3: 1. decreases2. increases3. remains the sameGoing down Group 6A (16),d. the number of valence electrons
+Complete each of the statements a to d using 1, 2, or 3: 1. decreases2. increases3. remains the sameGoing from left to right across Period 4,d. the number of valence electrons

 Verified step by step guidance